Strategic Equality Plan

 It also outlines how the council will meet its responsibilities under the Public Sector Equality Duty, to advance equality and inclusion for all protected groups.

-Our progress is recorded each year in the Strategic Equality Plan Annual Monitoring and Improvement Report.
-The council’s Cabinet approved publication of the 2021-2022 report on 15 March 2023.
+Our progress is recorded each year in the Strategic Equality Plan Annual Report.
+The council’s Cabinet approved publication of the 2022-2023 report on 6 March 2024.

 Under the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017, all organisations listed at Schedule 2 to the regulations that employ over 250 employees are required to report annually on their gender pay gap.